artsycoder533/talk2do/readme.md

 ### Continued Development

 I would like to continue to add add to this application as the compatibility of the Web Speech API improves.
-I found the Speechly API that is supposed to remedy the compatiblity issue, but the majority of the resources catered to React.
-Once I learn React I would love to rebuild this application utilizing Speechly so that all mobile users can benefit from this application.
-I would also like to dive deeper into SEO and accessbility.

 ## Author